Watson Glaser Practice Test: Free Sample with Answers (2025)

 Note: You'll need to examine each inference separately and decide its degree of truth or falsity.

-The Inference section will present you with a statement followed by a series of inferences (conclusions).
+The Inference section will present a statement and a series of inferences (conclusions).

-James has spent at least a couple of hundreds of pounds in his struggle to oppose violations of civil liberties this year.
+This year, James has spent several hundred pounds in his struggle to oppose violations of civil liberties.

 Wrong